-HODIE (Roman Calendar): ante diem quintum Idus Maias.
+HODIE (Roman Calendar): ante diem sextum Idus Maias.

-MYTHS and LEGENDS: The art image for today's legend shows Europa and the Bull; you can also see the legends for the current week listed together here.
+MYTHS and LEGENDS: The art image for today's legend shows Milo of Croton; you can also see the legends for the current week listed together here.

 TODAY'S MOTTOES and PROVERBS:

 3-WORD MOTTOES: Today's 3-word motto is Veritas omnia vincit (English: Truth overcomes all things).